Crataegus biltmoreana

-Crataegus biltmoreana is a species of hawthorn native to the Southeastern United States.
+Crataegus biltmoreana is a species of hawthorn.
+It is wide-ranging but somewhat scarce, known from Vermont to Georgia and west to Missouri and Arkansas, but is most abundant in Appalachia.
 It is one of many hawthorn species named by Chauncey Delos Beadle when he worked at the Biltmore Estate.
 The fruit are green, yellow, or orange.
 It is sometimes considered to be a synonym of C. intricata.